pcanella/rsa-generator/README.md

 * Have issues with your RSA token?
 [Check out the RSA Self Service site](https://tokenaccess.corp.ebay.com/)!

+#Latest Updates
+* Added Notification when copy is successful
+* Closes SecurID Application when completed

 #Instructions:

 ### TL;DR Add a key named "rsatoken" to your Keychain under "login" category with your pin as password.